Linear stability of discrete shock profiles for systems of conservation laws: Notations

 We let $\Mc_{n,k}(\C)$ denote the space of complex valued $n\times k$ matrices and we use the notation $\Mc_n(\C)$ when $n=k$.
 For an element $M$ of $\Mc_{n,k}(\C)$, the notation $M^T$ stands for the transpose of $M$.
 For a square matrix $M$, $\mathrm{com}(M)$ corresponds to the cofactor matrix associated with $M$.

 We use the notation $\lesssim$ to express an inequality up to a multiplicative constant.
 Eventually, we let $C$ (resp. $c$) denote some large (resp. small) positive constants that may vary throughout the text (sometimes within the same line).
 Furthermore, we use the usual Landau notation $O(\cdot)$ to introduce a term uniformly bounded with respect to the argument.
-For more clarity, we will also occasionally use the notation $O_s(\cdot)$ to precise the fact that the term is a complex scalar and will try to reserve the notation $O(\cdot)$ for vectors/matrices.
+For more clarity, we will also occasionally use the notation $O_\C(\cdot)$ to precise the fact that the term is a complex scalar and $O_{\Mc_{1,d}}\left(\cdot\right)$ to say that it belongs to $\Mc_{1,d}(\C)$.

 We let $\mathrm{Res}(f,a)$ denote the residue of a meromorphic function $f$ at the point $a$.